Billy1900/Learning-of-Computer-Science/README.md

 - [Data Management and Data Systems](https://cs145-fa19.github.io/): This course covers how to use databases in applications, first principles on how to scale for large data sets and how to design good data systems.

 ## 3. Complementary
+### Makefile
+- [A simple Makefile tutorial](https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/): Makefiles are a simple way to organize code compilation.
+This tutorial does not even scratch the surface of what is possible using make, but is intended as a starters guide so that you can quickly and easily create your own makefiles for small to medium-sized projects.
 ### Git
 - [Learn git games](https://learngitbranching.js.org/)
 ### System Design